Edited Media Understanding Frames: Reasoning About the Intent and Implications of Visual Misinformation: : A Corpus of Edited Media Understanding Frames

-We source our image edits from the \psbattles~community on Reddit.
-The community hosts regular Photoshop competitions, that work as follows.
-A competition starts with a \textit{source photo} -- then, members will comment with their own \textit{edited photo}.
-One source photo may get a multitude of edited photos in response, and community members vote on which they think is the best edit.
-We collect image edits from this community by doing the following:
+\paragraph{Sourcing Image Edits} We source our image edits from the \psbattles~community on Reddit which hosts regular Photoshop competitions, where given a \textit{source photo}, members submit a comment with their own \textit{edited photo}.

-\begin{enumerate}[wide, labelwidth=!,listparindent=0pt, labelindent=0pt,noitemsep,topsep=1pt,parsep=2pt,leftmargin =*,label=\textbf{\arabic*}.] \itemsep{-0.3em} \item \textbf{Download image edits.} To do this, we manually curated a list of more than 100 terms describing people, that also frequently appear in Photoshop battles posts (e.g., names like `Barack Obama').
-Using our search terms, we screen over 100k posts for titles that contain one or more of the terms in question.
-This results in around 20k image pairs. \item \textbf{Filter non-people images.} To ensure that annotators do not see image pairs that do not contain any subjects, we additionally run an object detector \cite{He2017MaskR} to determine if there is at least one person present in each image. \end{enumerate} We annotated 8k of the image pairs identified through this process, some with multiple answers to the same questions, using the process described below.
+We collect 8K image edit pairs (source and edited photo pairs) from this community by, first, manually curating a list of more than 100 terms describing people frequently appearing in Photoshop battles posts.
+Then, we screen over 100k posts for titles that contain one or more of these search terms resulting in 20k collected image pairs.
+Additionally, we run an object detector \cite{He2017MaskR} to ensure that is at least one person present in each image as a means for ensuring that annotators do not see image pairs without any subjects.